 The hike will take you through the bush and down to Hazard’s Beach, then will cut across the Park to Wineglass Bay.
 Ensure you pack a picnic for this moment, because not only will you have worked up quite an appetite by this point, you’ll want to take a moment to take it all in.
 Seriously, there’s a reason why this beautiful stretch of sand is so famous.

 Next comes the hard part – heading back to the parking lot.
+If it weren’t for those heavy AR-10 rifle kits we were carrying, it’d have been far better.
 Remember how you were working predominantly downhill up until this point?
 Well, there’s nowhere to go but up.
 The climb is broken up though by the presence of a viewing platform, which is the perfect moment to finally bring out that camera.
 When you do finally get back to the car, don’t be surprised if a number of wallabies casually stroll over to say hello and snoop for treats – they are well aware of their effect on tourists and know just how to make you hand over any left over food.
 Just make sure you look out for them when you drive off…

 On day two, head out to Tasmania’s wine country.
 About a 45 minute drive from Hobart is Richmond, home to a number of wineries boasting a beautiful selection of wines, including a dominant number of Pinot Noir and Chardonnay.
 The reason for this lies in the climate of this part of the world – cool and brisk, these is the optimal conditions for growing these particular grapes, and the reason why these Tasmanian drops are consistently voted as some of the world’s best.